superluminar-io/transit-gw/README.md

 #### Example

-Lets assume you have a VPC `A` that is already correctly attached to a Transit Gateway and want to be able to send traffic from this VPC to VPC `B`.
+Let's assume you have a VPC `A` that is already correctly attached to a Transit Gateway and want to be able to send traffic from this VPC to VPC `B`.
-You know that VPC `B` is already attached to the Transit Gateway and *propagated* its CIDR block into the Transit Gateway's route table `D`.
-You can now *associate* your VPC `A` with the Transit Gateway route table `D` to make sure the Transit Gateway will use route table `D` for routing decisions for traffic from VPC `A`.
+You know that VPC `B` is already attached to the Transit Gateway and *propagated* its CIDR block into the Transit Gateway's route table `R`.
+You can now *associate* your VPC `A` with the Transit Gateway route table `R` to make sure the Transit Gateway will use route table `R` for routing decisions for traffic from VPC `A`.

 Using this concept will let you separate/isolate traffic from and to VPCs with